To keep the lights on, we receive affiliate commissions via some of our links. Our review process.

 Taking your pup to his annual checkup is a great time to ask about his dental health.
 A dental exam is a routine part of the checkup, so use this opportunity to ask your vet about any dental concerns you may have and how to best care for your sweet pup’s teeth.

 There are lots of different types of dog toothpaste on the market.
-Different brands and products may be available to meet the specific needs of your pup.
+Different brands and products may be available to meet your pup’s specific needs.
 Some toothpaste helps to curb bad breath or to get plaque under control.
 Others may target stain removal or help dogs at different ages.

 It’s essential that your dog like the taste of the toothpaste you are using if you want him to let you brush his teeth.
 Luckily, there are lots of flavors to choose from.
 You can get toothpaste with a traditional mint flavor or go the opposite direction with a meat-flavored paste.
 Whatever you decide, just make sure your pup likes it, so he gets excited when it’s time to brush.